nephio-project/docs/content/en/docs/neo-porch/3_getting_started/_index.md

 7. A Kubernetes Cluster

 {{% alert color="primary" title="Note:" %}}
-The versions above relate to the latest tested versions of the software confirmed to work and are **NOT** the only versions that will of that software which will work.
+The versions above relate to the latest tested versions confirmed to work and are **NOT** the only compatible versions.
 {{% /alert %}}